US 1 Oct Super Sales Tax Tuesday

 Webinar: Super Sales Tax Tuesday

-More than twelve new U.S. states will extend or update the requirements on remote sellers and marketplaces to tax local consumers with sales tax.
+On the 1st October 2019 more than twelve new U.S. states will extend or update the requirements on remote sellers and marketplaces to tax local consumers with sales tax.